Olaitan94/forecast-api/README.md

       - conftest.py - contains a fixture fxn which is used to provide forecast period to the other test.
       - test_api.py - used to test the predict endpoint of the api

+# requirements.txt:
-# requirements.txt: contains dependencies required to use the API
+Contains dependencies required to use the API
+# Procfile:
-# Procfile: This file is a requirement from heroku when deploying an app to heroku.
+This file is a requirement from heroku when deploying an app to heroku.
 It tells heroku how to run the application
+# Manifest.in:
-# Manifest.in: contains instructions for what to include or exclude when building the package
+Contains instructions for what to include or exclude when building the package
+# runtime.txt:
-# runtime.txt: File to tell heroku what version of language(python) and version was used to create the API
+File to tell heroku what version of language(python) and version was used to create the API
+# test_requirements.txt:
-# test_requirements.txt: contains dependencies required to test the API
+Contains dependencies required to test the API
+# tox.ini:
-# tox.ini: this file contains the settings for using tox for automated test but I didnt use tox to test this API.
+This file contains the settings for using tox for automated test but I didnt use tox to test this API.

 # Testing: